-Using French seams is an easy technique that can help give your finished garments a more professional and clean appearance.
+Using French seams is an easy technique to give your finished garments a more professional and clean appearance.
 What will you make using French Seams?

-Only three more posts in this blogtour.
+Only three more posts on this blog tour.
 I have learned so much already.
 You?

 February 14: Handstitching the right way – Sprouting Jube Jube

 March 7: How to alter a pattern – Deka Wear